Part of Conversations Lyon I Montréal

-As part of Conversations, and at the end of her residency at Moly Sabata in March, the artist Julie Favreau presents at La BF15 the exhibition From Her Character from April 6 to May 26.
+and following his residency at Moly Sabata in March 2018 Julie Favreau (lives and works in Montreal and Berlin) presents at La BF15 the exhibition From Her Character

 Initiated by curators Marthe Carrier and Chloé Grondeau, Galerie B-312 (Montreal) proposes Conversations, an exhibition project in which Lyon and Montreal meet to place emphasis on the art scenes in their respective cities; two territories, and most importantly two groups of artists benefiting from significant public recognition.
 This transatlantic proposal, which involves a plurality of media and a range of artists at different stages of their careers, will take place in two phases, in the spring of 2018 in Lyon and in 2019 in Montreal.

 International exposure is an important issue for artists working in contemporary art.
 Through residencies, exhibitions and site-specific works presented in several locations simultaneously, Conversations offers a great opportunity to take stock of the art-in-the-making on both sides of our borders.

 This project, rooted in reciprocity, brings several individuals together, sharing conversations about art.
 Montreal and Lyon: two territories historically linked by numerous collaborations.
 Conservations, a proposal to occupy both territories with art.